pcelicourt/agufm2025/README.md

-# Tutorial \#3 for the American Geophysical Union Fall Meeting 2025
+# Tutorial \#4 for the American Geophysical Union Fall Meeting 2025
-This tutorial will help you load spatial and timeseries data into the ODM2-based DB.
+This tutorial will help you create both a front-end and back-end api in Django.

 ## 1. Connect to your existing account